-All educational trips require at least two weeks PRIOR approval or absences will be counted as unexcused.
-The number of days given approval for an educational trip is up to five days.
+All educational trips require at least two (2) weeks PRIOR approval or absences will be counted as unexcused.
+The number of days given approval for an educational trip is up to five (5) days during the school year.
 Requests for educational trips must be submitted in writing.
 After approval of the trip is made, arrangements should be made with the homeroom teacher to secure homework and assignments for the period of time the student is absent.
-The combined maximum number of days allowed for both educational and non-educational absences is ten days.
-Students with absences in excess of ten days will not be given approval for educational trips.
+The combined maximum number of days allowed for both educational and non-educational absences is ten (10) days.
+Students with absences in excess of ten (10) days will not be given approval for educational trips.